PCRPrimerDesign/ARMSprimer3/readme.txt

-ARMSprimer3 is a Python3 program to design real time PCR primers for detecting single nucleotide polymorphism in human blood/tissue samples.
+ARMSprimer3 is a suit of Python3 programs to design real time PCR primers for detecting single nucleotide polymorphism in human blood/tissue samples.
 It can be used either in clinical test development or research settings.

-Usage by example: python3 armsprimer3.py rs6025
+Usage by example: >>> python3 armsprimer3.py rs6025

 Requirments to run the program:
 	1) An Unix operating system (for example, Linux, Mac OSX, and Windows Subsystem for Linux).